Planning a cruise that stops in Puerto Vallarta, Mexico? A shore excursion to the Marietas Islands is a wonderful way to spend the day.

 Water sports on the Marietas Islands Eco Discovery tour

-Snorkeling, SUP, and kayaking in this beautiful location is the main reason most people book this shore excursion, and it’s a perfect spot for all of these water sports!
+The opportunity to snorkel, SUP, and kayak in this beautiful location is the main reason most people book the Eco Discovery Tour shore excursion, and it’s a perfect spot for all of these water sports!

 If you don’t have your own snorkel gear, the crew provides masks, snorkels, and flippers in various sizes.
 For those who don’t want to use a snorkel that’s been used before (they do clean them), you can purchase a fresh snorkel on board for a small fee.